AK-Homberger/NMEA2000-Workshop/README.md

 # NMEA2000-Workshop

 **_This repository contains a NMEA2000 tutorial.
 It is currently only available in German language.
-But you ca use Google Translate to do it other languages: [Start translating to English](https://translate.google.com/translate?hl=&sl=de&tl=en&u=https%3A%2F%2Fgithub.com%2FAK-Homberger%2FNMEA2000-Workshop)_**
+But you can use Google Translate to do it other languages: [Start translating to English](https://translate.google.com/translate?hl=&sl=de&tl=en&u=https%3A%2F%2Fgithub.com%2FAK-Homberger%2FNMEA2000-Workshop)_**

 Dieses Repository enthält Informationen zum NMEA2000-Workshop in 2021.